Why Don't We Sell Online?

 Having said this, if you have a half-decent audio set up, you will hear a difference if you upgrade.
-There is, however, a law of diminishing returns, so we recommend either the AT95E (green below) or the VM510CB (blue below)
+There is, however, a law of diminishing returns.

-The VM range start with the little blue guy you see down below which you can then upgrade with the V520, V530 & V540 stylus for increasingly sophisticated diamond production techniques.
+The next step up from your standard cartridge is to the $200 price point.
+The is generally the case across all brands.
+We recommend and stock the Audio-Technica VM range - mostly because we sell their turntables and they are fab.
+This starts with the little blue guy you see down below which you can then upgrade with the V520, V530 & V540 stylus for increasingly sophisticated diamond production techniques.

 The needle is arguably the most important part of your set up!
 Think about it, this is where the action happens.
 People often make the mistake of leaving their stylus on until it wears out.
 This is not good.
 The more worn your needle, the more damage it's doing to your wax every time you play it.